git-disl/BERT4ETH/README.md

 # BERT4ETH

-I updated the code to make it easier to run.
+I have reorganized the code and tested it recently.
+The code should be able to reproduce the results presented in the paper.
 (2023/08/27)

 This is the repo for the code and datasets used in the paper [BERT4ETH: A Pre-trained Transformer for Ethereum Fraud Detection](https://dl.acm.org/doi/abs/10.1145/3543507.3583345), accepted by the ACM Web conference (WWW) 2023.